engjpacheco/nvim/README.md

 My nvim config

 ## Introduction.
-This is my journey to discover how to config this -editor- into lua languaje.
+This is my journey to discover how to config this -editor- into lua language.

 ## Features:
 * LSP native Server.